event-driven-robotics/ivplot/README.md

 ivplot_gallery(transistors, r'path/to/outputs')
 ```

-## 🎯 Why Interactive 3D?

-Papers often show Ids-Vds and Ids-Vgs plots, although these are just slices through a fundamentally 3D landscape.
-A 3D visualisation can be more useful for understanding and comparing these spaces, but only if you are able to roll them around interactively, otherwise they are often unreadable.
-Such visualisations are already available within certain existing software, but by exporting these visualisations to a self-contained `.html` file, you can distribute the *full interactive 3D figure* to anyone.

-With browser-based 3D views you can freely rotate and explore:

-- saturation transition
-- subthreshold curvature
-- contact and mobility effects
-- multi-dimensional relationships otherwise invisible in 2D plots

----

 ## 📜 License

 MIT License.
 Use freely in research or commercial settings.
 If appropriate, please cite the repository.

----

 ## 🧠 Citation